 Proper Care Is Critical

 While it is common to feel some guilt over your dog's illness and to wonder if you could have done anything to prevent it, with DLE and SLE, there are no precautions that can be taken to prevent the disease.
-With a combination of medications, frequent follow-ups, and a careful attention to your dog's symptoms, your canine companion can live comfortably with lupus for some time to come.
+With a combination of medications, frequent follow-ups, and a careful attention to your dog's symptoms, your canine companion can live comfortably with lupus for some time to come, although the effects of the disease can shorten your dog's lifespan if not treated in time.